I N T E G R A T I V E + F U N C T I O N A L N U T R I T I O N

 The IFMNT Radial was established as an integrated conceptual framework to assist in IFMNT practice.
 The circular architecture of the IFMNT Radial allows for the evaluation of complex interactions and interrelationships.
 The Radial depicts that food is a determining factor in health and disease and is a source of biological information that influences, and is influenced by, the five key areas.

-The five key areas are: lifestyle, systems (signs and symptoms), core imbalances, metabolic pathways, and biomarkers.
+The five key areas are: Food Lifestyle Environment, Systems, Metabolic Pathways and Networks, Biomarkers, and Nutrition Physical Signs and Symptoms.
 Surrounding the Radial are precipitating factors that can affect the individual.

 The above information is sourced from the DIFM website: https://integrativerd.org/what-is-difm/